Flight attendant: Roles in emergencies

+During an emergency landing, flight attendants can save lives, as they did during the US Airways Flight 1549 landing.
+The pilots and flight attendants were awarded the Master's Medal of the Guild of Air Pilots and Air Navigators in recognition of their "heroic and unique aviation achievement".
+The crew also were awarded by New York City Mayor Michael Bloomberg the Keys to the City.

 11 September 2001

 The role of flight attendants received heightened prominence after the September 11 attacks when flight attendants (such as Sandra W. Bradshaw and CeeCee Lyles of United Airlines Flight 93; Robert Fangman of United Airlines Flight 175; Renee May of American Airlines Flight 77; and Betty Ong and Madeline Amy Sweeney of American Airlines Flight 11) actively attempted to protect passengers from assault, and also provided vital information to air traffic controllers on the hijackings, as did many passengers.

 In the wake of these attacks, many flight attendants at major airlines were laid off because of decreased passenger loads.